Preston Edwards: Club career

 Edwards continued as the club's first-choice goalkeeper for the 2013–14 season and was kept on for the 2014-15 campaign.
 During that season, his spot as the club's first choice goalkeeper was challenged by Brandon Hall.
 Manager Jamie Day brought him back into the team for the FA Trophy clash with Forest Green Rovers on 10 January in which he helped secure a 1–0 win.
 Edwards made his 200th appearance for the club in the 2–2 draw with Hemel Hempstead Town in late February.

 Ahead of the 2015–16 season, Edwards joined newly promoted National League side Boreham Wood on a season-long loan deal.
-However the deal was cut short with Edwards making only six league appearances, and he went on to join Isthmian League Premier Division side Dulwich Hamlet on loan on the 20 February 2016 for the remainder of the season.
+However the deal was cut short with Edwards making only six league appearances, and he went on to join Isthmian League Premier Division side Dulwich Hamlet on loan on 20 February 2016 for the remainder of the season.

 With his contract at Ebbsfleet expiring, Edwards signed for Dulwich Hamlet ahead of the 2016–17 season, going on to make 66 appearances in all competitions in his first full season at the club.

 In January 2022, Edwards returned to Cheshunt having spent time with the club on loan in 2020.
+At the end of the season, he signed for Potters Bar Town.

+On 7 October 2023, Edwards' return to Dulwich Hamlet was announced.